Belva Ann Lockwood: Campaign for President

 Belva Lockwood was the first woman (or second, depending on one's opinion, after Victoria Woodhull) to run for President of the United States.
-Lockwood ran as the candidate of the National Equal Rights Party.
+Lockwood ran as the candidate of the Equal Rights Party.
 She ran in the presidential elections of 1884 and 1888.
 Her running mate was Marietta Stow in 1884.
-In 1888 she originally ran with Alfred H. Love, except when he was nominated he wasn't informed of it.
+In 1888, she originally ran with Alfred H. Love, except that when he was nominated, he wasn't informed of it.
 When he found out, as the president of the Universal Peace Union and a lifelong world peace activist, he was horrified to run as vice president to the commander in chief, and dropped out of the race.
 Lockwood was in a scramble with no vice president, so, in the end, she chose Charles Stuart Weld, son of progressives Theodore Dwight Weld and Angelina Grimké.

 Representing a third party without a broad base of support, Lockwood did not have a serious chance of winning the presidency.
 A letter she sent to Linda Slaughter provided some insights into her campaign.
 She wrote: "I intend if possible to get up an Electoral ticket for each State; and thus get up a grand agitation on the woman question, but am not so anxious about the number of votes polled".
 Notable American Women stated she received about 4,100 votes.
 Since women could not vote, and most newspapers were opposed to her candidacy, it was unusual that she received any votes.
 In an 1884 article, the Atlanta Constitution referred to her as "old lady Lockwood" and warned male readers of the dangers of "petticoat rule".

 On January 12, 1885, Lockwood petitioned the United States Congress to have her votes counted.
 She told newspapers and magazines that she had evidence of voter fraud.
 She asserted that supporters had seen their ballots ripped up and that she had "received one-half the electoral vote of Oregon, and a large vote in Pennsylvania, but the votes in the latter state were not counted, simply dumped into the waste basket as false votes".